gorenje/millieons.org/w/judgement.md

 Says the other alcoholic: No.

-That might not be a particular good joke but at least it got your attention.
+That might not have been a particular good joke but at least it got your attention.
 The philosophical question is which alcoholic is correct?

 The first or second or are both right or both wrong?
 Perhaps that narrator is wrong and neither are actually alcoholics?